isaksolheim/gesucht/README.md

 ## 🌟 Features

-- **Email Monitoring**: Uses a webhook from Google Cloud Pub/Sub to monitor a Gmail inbox for alerts from wg-gesucht.de.
+- **Email Monitoring**: Uses a webhook from Google Cloud Pub/Sub to monitor a Gmail inbox for alerts from wg-gesucht.de
-- **Link Detection**: Efficiently parses incoming emails to identify wg-gesucht.de links.
+- **Link Detection**: Efficiently parses incoming emails to identify wg-gesucht.de links
-- **Automated Web Interaction**: Utilizes Playwright to automate tasks like sign-ins and messaging on wg-gesucht.de.
+- **Automated Web Interaction**: Utilizes Playwright to automate tasks like sign-ins and messaging on wg-gesucht.de
 - **Personalized Messaging**: Generates unique messages using ChatGPT 3.5 Turbo
-- **Docker Support**: The bot can be dockerized for enhanced deployment and scalability (still under development).
+- **Docker Support**: The bot can be dockerized easy deployment

 ## 📦 Dependencies